aws-neuron/aws-neuron-sdk/neuron-guide/perf/performance-tuning.rst

 “\ ``--fp32-cast=matmult``\ “.
 This option may be required in certain networks such as BERT where additional accuracy is desired.

+The alternative casts provide trade off between dynamic range (bf16) and accuracy (fp16).
+The accuracy generally increases and performance decreases in order of all, matmult-bf16, matmult (due to more accurate transpose), matmult-fp16.

 .. note::

    this option is experimental and may cause compiler to crash; please